ZhengzhongSun/MayaObjSequenceImporter/README.md

 4. Click clear button to clear the selected objs, so you can import another sequence by repeating the above operation.

 ## Warning
-1. The folder name and file name should only contain number, letter or underscore.
+1. The folder name and file name should only contain number, letter and underscore.
+Because Maya will change the model name automitically when there are illegal characters.